Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 Antibiotic therapy is considered appropriate for the following diseases:

-In order for the treatment with antibacterial drugs to be as effective as possible and not provoke complications, experts have developed a number of recommendations on how to take antibiotics without harm to health:
+In order for treatment with antibacterial drugs to be as effective as possible and not provoke complications, experts have developed a number of recommendations on how to take antibiotics without harm to health:

-Exceptions and additions to the rules of treatment
+Exceptions and additions to the treatment rules

 Antibiotic treatment for children

-• with angina;
+• with sore throat;

 • otitis;